Emergent charge-2$e$ carriers well hidden from electronic band structures

-Here, to examine the possibility of emergence of charge-2$e$ carriers coexisting with low-energy fermionic carriers, we study the attractive Hubbard model from weak to strong attraction, through one-body and two-body propagators computed via determinant quantum Monte Carlo~\cite{blankenbecler1981monte, hirsch1986monte, Bercx2017TheA}.
-Interesting, under intermediate strengths of attraction, long-lived charge-2$e$ carrier with well-defined kinetics indeed emerges in the presence of low-energy electronic carrier near the chemical potential.
-Such coexistence of bosonic charge-2$e$ carriers with electronic carriers appears to result from a detailed balance that optimizes the binding energy of the bound pairs and the kinetic energy of the unbound electrons.
-Furthermore, in the normal phase above the superfluid temperature of this coexisting system, the electronic spectral function displays a well-defined pseudogap, one of the frequently observed signature of non-Fermi liquid\cite{timusk1999pseudogap,hashimoto2014energy,vishik2018photoemission}.
-Our result provides microscopic foundation for scenarios of boson-fermion mixed liquid as effective low-energy descriptions for some of the strongly correlated functional materials.
+Here, to examine the possibility of emergence of charge-2$e$ carriers \textit{coexisting} with low-energy fermionic carriers, we study the attractive Hubbard model from weak to strong attraction, through one-body and two-body propagators computed via determinant quantum Monte Carlo~\cite{blankenbecler1981monte, hirsch1986monte}.
+Under intermediate strengths of attraction and still in the presence of electronic carriers, long-lived charge-2$e$ carriers with well-defined kinetics indeed emerge as a result of the detailed balance that optimizes the binding energy of the bound pairs and the kinetic energy of the unbound electrons.
+Interesting, even already dominant in density, the emergent 2$e$-carriers appear to efficiently elude detection by the electronic spectral function that still gives quasi-particles with a large weight and negligible mass renormalization.
+Nonetheless, above the superfluid temperature, the presence of 2$e$-carriers is revealed through a kinetic-driven pseudogap in the electronic spectral function, a prototypical signature of non-Fermi liquid~\cite{timusk1999pseudogap,hashimoto2014energy,vishik2018photoemission}.
+Our results exemplify the risk of common practice in discarding strong correlation in materials solely based on observation of clean band structures with weak enhancement of the effective mass.
+More importantly, our finding provides the microscopic foundation for scenarios of boson-fermion mixed liquid as effective descriptions for some of the strongly correlated functional materials~\cite{Friedberg1989BFM,Ranninger1995BFM,Geshkenbein1997BFM,Cuoco2003BFM}.